MarchyJun/MarchyJun.github.io/_posts/2019-11-29-NeuralNetwork-BasicProcedure.md

 - if given weight w = 1, the slope at w = 1 is -2 < 0.
 So w have to move to plus direction(bigger number) to arrive at w = 2.
 - if given weight w = 3, the slope at w = 3 is  2 > 0.
 So w have to move to minus direction(smaller number) to arrive at w = 2.

 So, we can add or subtract slope from current weight value to move to w = 2.
 But if the step is too big, it might lead us far astray.
 So instead of directly subtracting or adding the slope, we multiply the slope by a small number, called the learning rate, and we change the weights by the product of tht multiplication.
-Learning rate are frequently around $\alpha$ = 0.01
+Learning rate are frequently around $$\alpha$$ = 0.01

 w = w - $\alpha \frac{\partial J}{\partial w}$

-Let's update given weight 1.($\alpha$ = 0.01)
+Let's update given weight 1.($$\alpha$$ = 0.01)

 ```python